ChangChunHe/pyvaspflow/README.md

 image_corr_cal.sh
 ```

-All calculations have been completed.
-You can get a standard hierarchy of files if you do not encounter any accident problems.
+You can get a standard hierarchy of files if you do not encounter any accident problems after all calculations have been completed.
 Below is an example, and your files should also be like this.

 ![](https://raw.githubusercontent.com/ChangChunHe/Sundries/master/tree_defect.png)